tophertimzen/tophertimzen.github.io/_posts/2015-04-17-dotNetPEB.md

 InInitializationOrder

-- When the DllMain fires.
+- Order of when the DllMain fires.

+The following Volatility Volshell output shows the location of the _PEB_LDR_DATA in the PEB and the three lists for a 32 bit system

+{% highlight python %}

+>>> dt ("_PEB")
+ '_PEB' (584 bytes)
+0x0   : InheritedAddressSpace          ['unsigned char']
+0x1   : ReadImageFileExecOptions       ['unsigned char']
+0x2   : BeingDebugged                  ['unsigned char']
+0x3   : BitField                       ['unsigned char']h
+0x3   : ImageUsesLargePages            ['BitField', {'end_bit': 1, 'start_bit': 0, 'native_type': 'unsigned char'}]
+0x3   : IsImageDynamicallyRelocated    ['BitField', {'end_bit': 4, 'start_bit': 3, 'native_type': 'unsigned char'}]
+0x3   : IsLegacyProcess                ['BitField', {'end_bit': 3, 'start_bit': 2, 'native_type': 'unsigned char'}]
+0x3   : IsProtectedProcess             ['BitField', {'end_bit': 2, 'start_bit': 1, 'native_type': 'unsigned char'}]
+0x3   : SkipPatchingUser32Forwarders   ['BitField', {'end_bit': 5, 'start_bit': 4, 'native_type': 'unsigned char'}]
+0x3   : SpareBits                      ['BitField', {'end_bit': 8, 'start_bit': 5, 'native_type': 'unsigned char'}]
+0x4   : Mutant                         ['pointer', ['void']]
+0x8   : ImageBaseAddress               ['pointer', ['void']]
+0xc   : Ldr                            ['pointer', ['_PEB_LDR_DATA']]
+[snip]

+>>> dt("_PEB_LDR_DATA")
+ '_PEB_LDR_DATA' (48 bytes)
+0x0   : Length                         ['unsigned long']
+0x4   : Initialized                    ['unsigned char']
+0x8   : SsHandle                       ['pointer', ['void']]
+0xc   : InLoadOrderModuleList          ['_LIST_ENTRY']
+0x14  : InMemoryOrderModuleList        ['_LIST_ENTRY']
+0x1c  : InInitializationOrderModuleList ['_LIST_ENTRY']
+[snip]

+{% endhighlight %}

+The Ldr structure is at offset 0xc in the PEB and the InMemoryOrderModuleList is at offset 0x14 from the _PEB_LDR_DATA.

-The InMemoryorderModuleList is the most widely used, that I have seen, method to resolve Kernel32 functions.
+The InMemoryorderModuleList is the most widely used linked list, that I have seen, to resolve the base address of Kernel32.
 [Harmony Security](http://blog.harmonysecurity.com/2009_06_01_archive.html) has a write up of how to traverse the InMemoryorderModuleList on Windows 7 to allow shellcode to be more robust across Windows platforms.

-While this method holds true for most applications, if shellcode is injected into a .NET process this method will not work.
+While the method Harmony Security mentions holds true for most applications and Windows environments, if shellcode is injected into a .NET process this method will not work.

-Shellcode, especially ones from MetaSploit, rely on Kernel32.dll being the third entry in the InMemoryorderModuleList as it typically is.
+Shellcode payloads, especially ones from MetaSploit, rely on Kernel32.dll being the third entry in the InMemoryorderModuleList.
 However, in a .NET process, Kernel32.dll is the **4th** entry as Mscoree, the .NET bootstrapper for the default CLR host, is loaded before Kernel32.

 {% highlight bash %}